slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
 -- Naval Ravikant*

+> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
+-- T.H.
+White*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.

 > *"Do not teach a starving man to fish."